How to Brew Coffee

 If you’re using tap water, let it run a few seconds before filling your coffee pot, and be sure to use cold water.
 Avoid distilled or softened water.

-A general guideline is one to two tablespoons of ground coffee for every six ounces of water.
+A general guideline is called the "Golden Ratio" - one to two tablespoons of ground coffee for every six ounces of water.
 This can be adjusted to suit individual taste preferences.

-Be sure to check the “cup” lines on your brewer to see how they actually measure.
+Check the cup lines or indicators on your specific brewer to see how they actually measure.
 And remember that some water is lost to evaporation in certain brewing methods.

 If you are brewing the coffee manually, let the water come to a full boil, but do not over boil.
 Turn off the heat source and allow the water to rest a minute before pouring it over the grounds.

-Allow the coffee (or any hot beverage) to reach a comfortable temperature before enjoying.
+Always allow your coffee - or any hot beverage - to reach a comfortable temperature before enjoying (specifically below 140 degrees Fahrenheit).

 The amount of time that the water is in contact with the coffee grounds is another important flavor factor.

 In a drip system, the contact time should be approximately 5 minutes.
-If you are making your coffee using a plunger pot, the contact time should be 2-4 minutes.
+If you are making your coffee using a French Press, the contact time should be 2-4 minutes.
 Espresso has an especially brief brew time — the coffee is in contact with the water for only 20-30 seconds.
+Cold brew, on the other hand, should steep overnight (about 12 hours).

 Enjoy your coffee!

 Prepared coffee begins to lose its optimal taste moments after brewing, so only make as much coffee as you’ll drink.
-Otherwise, coffee can be poured into a warmed, insulated thermos to be used within the next 45 minutes.
+Otherwise, coffee can be poured into a warmed, insulated thermos to be consumed within an hour.

-A finely prepared cup of coffee should be enjoyed as thoughtfully as it was brewed.
+Try to enjoy your coffee as thoughtfully as it was prepared - take in the aroma, and notice the flavors in each sip.
 Many people have been instrumental in bringing it to your cup.